English-591 · Topics in Pedagogy

 • What kinds of transformation does it dare to envision—in society, in ourselves?

-• How might it help us design courses, assessments, teaching materials, and conversations that value the humanity and dignity in each of us while making room for others?
+• How might it help us design courses, assessments, and conversations that value the humanity and dignity in each of us?

 Guiding Questions